ApostuIulian/OtherProjects/README.md

   JavaScript Node.js with Express and SQL.
 PUG (front-end).
   Check documentation for details (Portal Academin.pptx).

+# Restaurant Management
+  Application in C# .NET with MySQL for dbms and Windows Form Application for UI

 # Assembly TIC TAC TOE

   How to run: